 For this instalment of our Customer Stories, we talked with Kevin Dubourg, Bug Bounty Programme Manager at Yousign.
 Yousign provides electronic signature (eSignature) services and aims at protecting both its services and users.

-Why did you decide to go for such a new and disruptive solution as Bug Bounty?
+Why did you decide to go for Bug Bounty?

-What value you think Bug Bounty can add compared to traditional cyber security solutions (e.g. pen test)?
+What value can Bug Bounty add compared to traditional cybersecurity solutions (e.g. pen test)?

 And then there is ROI.
 Yousign carries out one pentest each year.
 And this is quite expensive, compared to a Bug Bounty program.
 It’s a bit crazy when you think about it: they cost more or less the same, but Bug Bounty covers an entire year, whereas an audit only lasts a week…

-Is Bug Bounty the end of pen testing?
+Is Bug Bounty the end of penetration testing?
 Or will it always remain complementary?

 What are the differences between the results of a pentest and Bug Bounty?

-Have you seen any changes in your teams since you have been using Bug Bounty?
+Have you seen any changes in your teams since you started using Bug Bounty?

 Of course.
 To start with, I managed the programs on my own, then fairly soon afterwards I got the development teams involved so that they could directly reply to hunters, fix bugs, etc. Most reports concerned the applications team, so they had to face up reality and take things forward, if I can put it like that.

 What’s more, we quickly saw that their interactions with the hunters affected their delivery and working methods: not only do they integrate security into their development work more effectively, they actually started to “think” differently, always keeping in mind security aspects.
 You could say that they are not only delivering for clients, but for the hunters too (laughs).